Biswas57/kaflow/Blogging&Design/tributary_cluster_blog.md

     - I just went with the flow and started coding and then I realised all it took was a bit of planning and a bit of research and I was steadily making progress.
 - Unfortunately, 1 thing I didn't manage to complete in time was J unit testing, which I am disappointed about.
 - However, I am proud of the fact that I got through to the end and I will be using this project as a threshold for my ability and motivation in the future.

-### Acheivements
-- Developed an Event-Driven Processing System, emulating Apache Kafka's event streaming capabilities in Java, with parallel data processing and message playback.
-- Ensured thread safety and type safety across user threads by utilising Java Generics and Concurrency techniques such as Covariance and Synchronization to safeguard user data during event processing.
-- Implemented an RBAC system with token-based authentication, SHA-256 hashing and RSA message encryption to ensure secure role management and confidentiality of data transmitted for producers and consumers.
-- Achieved an ~85% test coverage by conducting 75+ JUnit and Mockito test to ensure system reliability.
-- Designed a message replay feature that allows Events to be replayed from specific offsets, enabling error checking and correction without compromising the system’s performance.
-- Developed a dynamic event rebalancing mechanism, called Range and Round Robin Strategies within Consumer Groups, which honed my skills in algorithmic design
-- Integrated key OOP Design patterns such as Singleton & Abstract Factory patterns to compact and synchronize Event production consumption, and Strategy & Observer patterns to streamline Event allocation.
-- Conducted extensive usability tests and created a detailed CLI for managing and interacting with the Tributary system, showcasing functionality through a comprehensive set of commands.
-- Designed and documented the entire system structure providing a clear overview and understanding of the system’s architecture and seamlessly integrated all these key features to provide users with efficient and useful pipeline for event processing.

 ## Ongoing Updates and Implementations
 ### Sunday 14/04/2024